-1 The rise of textual criticism has yielded this consensus.
+$^{^1}$ The rise of textual criticism has yielded this consensus.
 The manuscript tradition attests to a "shorter" ending (an inclusion between vv.
-8-9) and a "longer" ending (vv.
+8 and 9) and a "longer" ending (vv.
 9-20).
-The "shorter" ending is attested in the uncial Greek mss. of the 7th - 9th centuries (L, Ψ, 099, 0112), the margin of the Harclean Syriac ms., the Sahidic and Boharic mss.
-In addition, some Ethiopic mss. include it after 16:8 and then continue with vv.
+The "shorter" ending is attested in the uncial Greek manuscripts of the seventh-ninth centuries (L, Ψ , 099, 0112), the margin of the Harclean Syriac manuscript, and the Sahidic and Boharic manuscripts.
+In addition, some Ethiopic manuscripts include it after 16:8 and then continue with vv.
 9-12.
-More manuscript support is extant for the "longer ending" (A C D K W X Δ Π Ψ f13), but the oldest Greek mss. (α and B) omit vv.
+More manuscript support is extant for the "longer ending" (A C D K W X Δ Π Ψ f^{13}), but the oldest Greek manuscripts (\aleph and B) omit vv.
 9-12.
-For a full discussion of the text critical issues, see Bruce M. Metzger and Bart D. Ehrman, The Text of the New Testament: Its Transmission, features.
+For a full discussion of the text-critical issues, see Bruce M. Metzger and Bart D. Ehrman, The Text of the New Testament: Its Transmission, Corruption, and Restoration its features.
 Until recently, most scholars have held that 16:8 is the original ending.
-A growing number, however, argue that Mark's true ending is lost, and that an "open ending" theory is based on 20th century literary and reader-response approaches that make little sense in light of first-century genre expectations.

-Underlying assumptions about genre - understood as a "prior agreement," "contract," or "code of behavior" established between author and audience - guide interpretive choices and have hermeneutical implications.
+A growing number, however, argue that Mark's true ending is lost and that an "open ending" theory is based on twentieth-century literary and reader-response approaches that make little sense in light of first-century genre expectations.
+Underlying assumptions about genre-understood as a "prior agreement,"2 "contract," or "code of behavior" established between author and audience guide interpretive choices and have hermeneutical implications.
 Reader-response solutions to Mark's ending tend to view the Gospel as a story; hermeneutical implications include a focus on the literary and rhetorical features of the text and on the audience's response in the construction of meaning.
-On the other hand, text-generated solutions to the ending tend to view Mark as historiographical or
+On the other hand, text-generated solutions to the ending tend to view Mark as historiographical or biographical narrative; hermeneutical implications include expectations of historical details and formal closure.
+Adherents to both generally see genre categories in terms of literary features.
+Yet a literary approach does not fully account for how and why people recognize and engage texts.
+In what follows, I build on a literary approach by integrating cognitive genre theory, which sees genre categories as components of mental frameworks that represent what people know about a text.
+I argue that an examination of first-century genre expectations in light of cognitive models undermines arguments against an "open-ending" theory of Mark and strengthens the view that a reader-response approach to such an ending is not only appropriate but also desirable.